About the BA in Science Comprehensive Education Degree

 Explore the intricate ways that God created our world, and learn to share that knowledge effectively as you prepare to become a science teacher.
 Cedarville’s distinctly Christian, accredited science education major will equip you to teach science in grades 7–12 in both Christian and public schools.

 As you deepen your own understanding of science throughout your coursework, you'll also learn how to engage your students and convey information in a way that meets their unique needs.
-Choose from five specializations to customize your program: chemistry, life science, physical science, physics, and comprehensive science.
 When you graduate, you'll leave as a science educator with a heart for Christ, committed to integrating faith, learning, and life with God's Word.

 Request Info VisitWhat Sets Cedarville Apart?